Library Member Resources

 Revise for your Driving Theory Test at work, home or in the Library.

-You can practice answering over 1000 questions from the theory test question bank and prepare for the new hazard perception test using the DSA sample video clips.
+You can practise answering over 1000 questions from the theory test question bank and prepare for the new hazard perception test using the DSA sample video clips.

 PLEASE NOTE: If you are using a mobile app you will only have limited access to the site.
 To get full access to the entire question bank, all the hazard perception clips, the four hazard practice exams and the online highway code you need to access Theory Test Pro on a desktop or laptop computer.